digbmc/media-medea/play.md

 permalink: /play
 ---

-*Media/Medea* is a play by Pulitzer-winning playwright James Ijames which reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.
+*Media/Medea* is a play by Pulitzer-winning playwright James Ijames that reimagines Euripides' *Medea* for the 21st century by foregrounding issues of race and familial conflict.

-World premeire performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
+World premiere performances of *Media/Medea* will take place April 13 – 16 at the Bryn Mawr College Hepburn Teaching Theater, and April 20 – 22 at the Community College of Philadelphia’s Performance Theater.
 Ticket reservations are now available to the general public.

 <a href='https://brynmawrarts.ticketleap.com/medea/' target="_blank"><button>Bryn Mawr Ticket Reservations</button></a>
 <a href='https://community-college-of-philadelphia.ticketleap.com/media-medea/' target="_blank"><button> CCP Ticket Reservations </button></a>